 Nevertheless, one plus point to its credit is that it follows the premise of the movie very closely, being perfect fodder for game adaptation.
 With the origin story already established, The New Batch jolts us very swiftly into the action and doesn’t slow down until the threat has been neutralised.

-So too in the game – playing as Billy Peltzer – it’s your objective to exterminate every last gremlin, employing exactly the same methods as your on screen counterpart played by Zach Galligan.
+So too in the game – playing as Billy Peltzer – it’s your objective to exterminate every last gremlin, employing exactly the same methods as your on-screen counterpart played by Zach Galligan.
 Well all except for pre-gremlin, Gizmo, because he’s cute and adorable and if we lost him to the same fate it would be like killing off Bambi.
 There would be riots in the streets!
 Plus it would diminish the opportunity for a second sequel.
 A long overdue miracle that may still happen according to Hollywood news reports.
 All we really know about it is that it will be a true sequel rather than a reboot, because they’re just stupid, cynical cash-grabs aimed squarely at the kids who weren’t even born when the original films first aired.

 In The New Batch we catch up with Gizmo sequestered away back at Mr Wing’s dilapidated downtown store in New York, the idea being that in his safe hands another catastrophic outbreak would be prevented.
 Ha!
 Fat chance!
 This isn’t Gizmo’s Christmas Vacation.
 It’s not even set at Christmas this time – it was released in June; another reason it fell short of the first movie.

-Our sickly purveyor of fine oriental apparel (and decades of antique dust) is currently being harrassed by billionaire tycoon, Daniel Clamp.
+Our sickly purveyor of fine oriental apparel (and decades of antique dust) is currently being harassed by billionaire tycoon, Daniel Clamp.
 Clamp – an amalgam of Ted Turner and Donald Trump – is desperate for him to sell his emporium to make way for the next step in his empire-building scheme.
 Mr Wing is adamant he’s staying put, but fate has another agenda – as he coughed a bit while Clamp’s goons relayed his kind offer, naturally he was on borrowed time.

 Six weeks later he’s dead and buried and the bulldozers move in, forcing evictee Gizmo to flee for his life.
 Perhaps looking ill wasn’t much of a stretch for Chinese-American actor Keye Luke as he died from a stroke less than a year after Gremlins 2 was unveiled.

-Unfortunately Gizmo only gets as far as the next alleyway before being captured by Clamp’s twin genetic scientists who intend to conduct experiments on the fuzzy hero to see how he ticks.
+Unfortunately, Gizmo only gets as far as the next alleyway before being captured by Clamp’s twin genetic scientists who intend to conduct experiments on the fuzzy hero to see how he ticks.

 Martin: It’s just like I always say; if you want to find something weird you have to go downtown.

-Their speciality is cloning, and they’re real life twins.
+Their speciality is cloning, and they’re real-life twins.
 Geddit?
 OK, so admittedly it works better in context.
 The duo can also be seen together in Terminator 2 where one brother plays a T-1000 clone of himself.

 He’s taken to Clamp’s tower plaza unbeknownst to Billy and fiance Kate who now work for Clamp in the same building.
 Sparked by a chance occurrence of the Gizmo-signature-tune-humming variety, Billy is reunited with his old pal having managed to inveigle his way into the Splice o’ Life lab to rescue him.

-Leaving the accident prone mogwai in his desk drawer for safe keeping, Billy asks Kate to go and collect him while he attempts to wriggle out of an impromptu meeting with his boss.
+Leaving the accident-prone mogwai in his desk drawer for safekeeping, Billy asks Kate to go and collect him while he attempts to wriggle out of an impromptu meeting with his boss.
 Marla Bloodstone played by Haviland Morris went onto become the voice of Michelle Payne in the 2001 Max Payne game, and now works in real estate.
 Just a small morsel for the trivia fans to chew over… don’t eat it after midnight mind you.

 Who wants to play ‘spot the King Kong homage’ with me?

-Obviously before long Gizmo is unintentionally doused with water, by a faucet repair man played by John Astin this time.
+Obviously, before long Gizmo is unintentionally doused with water, by a faucet repairman played by John Astin this time.
 John also played Gomez in The Addams Family between 1964 and 1966, hence the reason Gizmo refers to him as the head of the kooky spooky clan.

 Where were we?
 Oh yes, following John’s incompetent plumbing the wheels are once more set in motion for a bout of gremlin-oriented terrorism.